POLICY ON RELATED PARTY TRANSACTIONS

-The Companies Act, 2013 and the Rules made thereunder (“Said Act”) and Regulation 23 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 contains provisions related to Related Party Transactions and framing a policy on these transactions.
-In order to comply with the said Act, the Company has formulated this ‘Policy on Related Party Transactions’.
-The said policy includes materiality thresholds and manner of dealing with Related Party Transactions in compliance with the requirements of the Act and Regulation 23 of the SEBI Listing Regulations and amendments made thereto from time to time.
+The Companies Act, 2013 and the Rules made thereunder (Said Act) and Regulation 23 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 including any modification(s)/amendment(s)/re-enactment(s) (SEBI LODR) thereof contains provisions related to Materiality of Related Party Transactions, dealing with these Related Party Transactions and framing a policy on these transactions.
+To comply with the said Act, and the provisions of SEBI LODR, the Company has formulated this ‘Policy on Materiality of Related Party Transactions and on dealing with Related Party Transactions’.

 This policy shall be applied in: